rings header text

 A New Earth, Eckhart Tolle

-In general, habits are not often broken by denying them, but rather habits are best replaced by new habits which are in harmony with one's highest ideals, and are in harmony with Divine Presence.
-New habits which involve beneficent attributes such as generosity, compassion, harmony, beauty and loving-kindness will always prove to be the best choice.
+In general, habits are not often broken by denying them, but rather habits are best replaced by new behaviors which are in harmony with our highest ideals, and are in harmony with our True Nature, the Divine Presence.
+New habits which involve beneficent attributes such as generosity, compassion, harmony, beauty, tolerance and loving-kindness will always prove to be the best choice.

 Benefits of a Strong Ego